Free • Fast • Privacy-first

 What is the difference between filter and backdrop-filter?

-The filter property applies visual effects to the element itself, while backdrop-filter applies effects to the area behind the element (the backdrop).
-Backdrop-filter is useful for creating glassmorphism effects where you want to blur or modify what's behind an element, rather than the element itself.
+The "filter" property applies effects to the element itself, while "backdrop-filter" applies effects to the area behind the element.
+Backdrop-filter is commonly used for glassmorphism effects to blur the background behind a semi-transparent container.

 Related CSS & Developer Tools